spacebiz24/Embedded-C-Basics/Software/README.md

     1. Parsing using argc, argv (A3)
 2. Device Drivers
     1. Read from Stdin and write to Stdout
-    1. Copy the text from in.txt into out.txt
+    1. Copy text from in.txt into out.txt
     1. Read text from echo.txt and write to another file & to Stdout
 3. Multi-Processing
     1. Demonstrate the usage of fork()